lightbulblighter/Rboxlo/README.md

 **Multiple client version support**

 Rboxlo supports Roblox clients as old as 2007 to Roblox clients as modern as 2017.
 No matter what Roblox game executable you have, it will work on Rboxlo.
-Rboxlo also implements all Roblox API endpoints, past or present, to ensure 100% stability.
+Rboxlo also implements all Roblox API endpoints, past or present, to ensure 100% stability with former Roblox clients and (hopefully) older applications designed to work with older APIs.

 **Easy to set-up**

-Setting up Rboxlo is a process that takes only a matter of minutes.
+Setting up Rboxlo is a process that is very quick.
 You do not need to be a proficient sysadmin to figure out how to get the ball rolling.

 **Modern-day codebase, secure**